 The concept of “net dewatering” has been introduced by planning engineers.
 It is based on the observation that there is a correlation between the gross and net amount of water taken from the rock (gross: the total amount of water, net: due to tunnel construction) and the volume of the surface settlements.
 It was then possible to determine the maximum permissible amount of water flowing into the tunnel in a given section and a given period without causing damaging surface deformations.

-A maximum permissible dewatering volume of 456,000 cubic metres was determined for the Nalps dam for every 500 m of excavation length achieved in 12 months by applying the „net dewatering“ concept.
+A maximum permissible dewatering volume of 456,000 cubic metres was determined for the Nalps dam for every 500 m of excavation length achieved in 12 months by applying the “net dewatering” concept.
 During excavation work near the Nalps arch dam, water inflows of 13 l/s were measured in the western tunnel, and after two months, water inflows of 7 to 8 l/s could still be measured.
 This inflow was too high and had to be reduced to 3 l/s with appropriate sealing measures (grouting), which took 100 working days.
 In May 2005, the effective valley closing was measured in the Nalps North cross-section where the arch dam was.
 The maximum crest movement out of the valley was determined subsequently: about 10 mm, constant from mid-2007 to mid-2009.
 During blasting, settlements could already be detected 500 to 1,000 m before the tunnel face.
 In 2010, when TBM driving was carried out from the south, it was possible to detect another closing of valley flanks with a maximum horizontal crest movement of up to 19 mm out of the valley.
-After tunnel excavation, the highest rise in settlements only reached 1,000 m.
+The greatest increase in settlement was only reached approx. 1 km after the tunnel drive.

 Finally, the strategy chosen for the Santa Maria dam was the observational method, as all experts were convinced that it would not be possible to remedy the expected, albeit minor, water ingress in the tunnel with reasonable effort.
 In addition, all structural measures on the dam had become part of the emergency measures to save costs.
 In the event of dam deformations, it was, therefore, necessary to define possible structural measures for each level of risk.
 Various criteria were used for this purpose: the tunnel advance status, the development of large-scale deformations and local deformations at the dam.